The Old Atlanta:

 How the Atlanta Ghetto Changed for Better and Worse

-Black America’s most influential city as the streets of the Atlanta ghetto have been influencing black culture and black communities in every time zone from coast to coast for the past decade, not to forget how important Atlanta black history has been for the country’s black population.
+Black America’s most influential city as the streets within the Atlanta ghetto have been influencing black culture and black communities in every time zone, from coast to coast, for the past decade, not to forget how important Atlanta black history has been for the country’s black population.

-What many may not know is that Atlanta is different from previous generations as the neighborhoods look different, the music sounds different, and the whole persona of the people and the community is different with the overall culture of Atlanta having changed.
+What many may not know is that Atlanta is different from previous generations as the neighborhoods look different, the music sounds different, and the whole persona of the people and the community is different with the overall culture of Atlanta changing.

 ‘Hoods and Zones of the Atlanta Ghetto